 Wanting to boost his martial arts training, Oyama went to the top of Mount Minobu.
 The same place the great samurai Miyamoto Musashi is said to have received inspiration for his double sword system.
 Oyama stayed there for eighteen months, challenging himself against nature with onerous training methods.

-When his daily training was complete he would read from martial arts and Buddhist texts, then immerse himself in deep and contemplative meditation.
-This was when he began to develop the ideas that would later create, Kyokushin Karate.
+When his daily training was complete, he would read martial arts and Buddhist texts, then immerse himself in deep and contemplative meditation.
+This was when he began to develop the ideas that would later create Kyokushin Karate.

 “Reading good books implants good ideas in the mind, develops good aspirations, and leads to the cultivation of good friends”